The Most Effective 16-Minute Workout Anytime Routine | Wealth of Geeks

 Squat

-To work the major muscle groups in the legs and butt, try squats.
+Try squats to work the major muscle groups in the legs and butt.
 It's one of the most effective exercises for muscle tone and endurance.
 Performing a squat is simple:

 - Start squats in a standing position.
 Your feet should be shoulder-width apart, and your hands should look straight ahead.